eriklarsen4/Itch/Code/GSEA/ItchGSEA.md

 #### **Paper Fig 5B**

-The GeneOntology.org db has changed since 2018 when we did our original analyses, thus some terms are different in terms of their significance.
+The [geneontology.org](https://geneontology.org/) db has changed since 2018 when we did our original analyses, thus some `GO Terms` are different in terms of their significance.

 - The terms in the paper have each been filtered directly